 Thanks to Our Issaquah Hard Surface Restoration Services, This Shower is Free of Stains and Looks Beautiful

 Following the owner's request, we sent our team to her house to inspect the damaged surface.
 The owner greeted our crew and immediately showed them the shower.
-Our professionals easily spotted the problems.
 The caulking in the joints was moldy and full of dirt.
 Because of this, the seams looked damaged, dark, and unsightly.
 The floor had efflorescence and calcium deposit stains.
 Our experts told the owner that soap residue reacts with the minerals in the water.
 When the residue hardens on the surface, it forms nasty stains.
-Upon closer inspection, our pros found it was necessary to seal the grout lines.
+Upon a closer inspection, our pros found it was necessary to seal the grout lines.
 This was important because the grout was exposed to all sorts of damaging agents present in the shower.
-After finishing the inspection, our team concluded that conventional cleaning wouldn't work on this surface because the damage was severe.
+After the inspection, our team concluded that conventional cleaning wouldn't work on this surface because of the severe damage.